Corn

 Pour enough boiling water over the meal and soda mixture to make a soft dough which can be

-them to cover, then strip a few shucks to make strings.
+handled with the hands.
+Prepare 4 to 6 handfuls of corn shucks by pouring boiling water over them to cover, then strip a few shucks to make strings.
 Tie 2 strips together at ends.
-Lay an oval
+Lay an oval shaped ball of dough on shucks.
+Fold carefully and tie in the middle with strings.
+Place in

 large stew pot and boil 30 to 45 minutes.